The Short Answer

 Ćevabdžinica Željo

-One of the most well-known ćevapi spots in Baščaršija, founded in 1968.
-Zeljo has two locations facing each other on the same street - locals debate which side is better.
-Fast service, simple menu, very central location.
+The most well-known ćevapi spot in Baščaršija, founded in 1968. Željo has two locations facing each other on the same street, and locals genuinely debate which side is better.
+I won't take a side, because I have eaten the same plate at both.
+Fast service, simple menu, very central.
+Best for: a lunch in the middle of a sightseeing day when you do not want to walk far.

 Ćevabdžinica Nune